 529 plans are administered by each state.
 Some states offer multiple 529 plans.
 While certain states have residency requirements for participation, others do not.
 The website savingsforcollege.com provides an overview of the various characteristics of each plan, including a summary of fees, investment options, and relevant tax considerations to help determine which plan may be the best fit for your family.

 529 plans offer a flexible, tax-advantaged savings option that allows grantors to maintain control of how funds are invested and deployed.
 While results are not guaranteed, unlike the Florida Prepaid Plan, the 529 Plan allows for families to plan for other expenses, such as off campus housing, computer expenses, and private K-12 education expenses to the extent relevant.
 Additionally, given that the grantor selects the investment option, the rate of return realized may exceed or fall short of the guaranteed rate of return in the Florida Prepaid Plan.
-Depending on where your child desires to attend school and the types of expenses you are hoping to plan for, one or a combination of both savings tools may be helpful for your family.
-Regardless of the tool elected, making a commitment to save for your child’s education early on will have a significant impact.
+Depending on where your child desires to attend school and the types of expenses you are planning for, one or a combination of both savings tools may be helpful for your family.
+Further, depending on where your child attends K-12, it may be beneficial to research the Step Up for Students scholarship.
+Saved dollars on K-12 tuition may be applied towards additional college savings.
+Regardless of the tool selected, making a commitment to save for your child’s education early on will have a significant impact.

 Caitlin Frederick, CFA, CPA, is the Director of Financial Planning and a Wealth Advisor at Ullmann Wealth Partners.
 Prior to joining the firm, Caitlin worked in the Valuation and Capital Markets groups at PwC for over five years.
 Most recently, Caitlin worked for a local boutique investment banking firm performing business valuations.